Home

 In some cases the problem may lie in a number of areas, such as pelvic dysfunction, leg length discrepancies, tight or poorly toned muscles as well as poor posture.

-We can use foot orthotics to improve posture and accommodate for leg length discrepancy.
+We can use orthotics to improve posture and accommodate for leg length discrepancy.

 If we do not find that your problem is caused by your foot position or poor biomechanics, we will not prescribe foot orthotics.